-We get this question quite often and we always give the same answer: they are the ideal breed of cattle to raise as grass-fed and raise in Wisconsin.
-Their long hair keeps them warm during the cold Midwest winters, which is also why they do not require the extra fat some cattle get from eating corn and grain.
+We get this question quite often and we always give the same answer: they are the ideal breed of cattle to raise on grass and do very well in the cold Wisconsin winters.
+Their long hair keeps them plenty warm during the colder months, which is also why they do not require the extra fat some cattle get from eating corn and grain.

 Highland come in a variety of colors, including red, white, brindle, dunn, and black.
 Their hair can get up to 13" long, and they shed the top layer during the summer months.

 Both male and females have horns, which help them forage for food and dig into the pastures through the snow during the winter.